 Thelen, K. (2009).
 “Institutional Change in Advanced Political Economies”, British Journal of Industrial Relations, 47(3): 471-498.

 Streeck, W., Thelen, K. (2005).
 Beyond Continuity.
 Institutional Change in Advanced Political Economies.
 Oxford University Press.

 1 Berlin Institute for International Political Economy, Berlin School of Economics and Law, e-mail: firstname.lastname@example.org

 2 Foundations of Economic Analysis I Dept., University of the Basque Country UPV/EHU, email: email@example.com

-3 By public sector we broadly mean the NACE sectors public administration, education, human health and social work, which are usually considered as a proxy of public sector (See Rubery, 2013)
+3 By public sector, we broadly mean the NACE sectors public administration, education, human health and social work, which are usually considered as a proxy of the public sector (See Rubery, 2013)